titan-3217/removarr/README.md

 ## How it works

-A recursive comparison according to the inodes of the files is made between the `completed/` folder (on the Transmission side) and the folders where the media are stored (on the Jellyfin side).
+A recursive comparison according to the inodes of the files is made between the `completed/` folder (on the qBitTorrent side) and the folders where the media are stored (on the Jellyfin side).

 Example 1:

 ```
-├── completed       # Transmission side
+├── completed       # qBitTorrent side
 │   ├── folder1
 │   ├── ...
 │   ├── files